-EDU 302- The Integrated Curriculum: Social Studies & ELA, EDU 304/314- Inquiry Based Learning & the Clinical Experience, EDU 400- Clinical Practice I, EDU 403- Clinical Practice II Seminar and EDU 404- Clinical Practice II POLICY
+The following courses in the Professional Sequence include early field experience requirements and the culminating Clinical Practice I and the capstone Clinical Practice Seminar and Internship: EDU 302, The Integrated Curriculum: Social Studies & ELA; EDU 312, The Integrated Curriculum: ELA & the Content Areas; EDU 304/314, Inquiry Based Learning & the Clinical Experience; EDU 400, Clinical Practice I; EDU 401, Clinical Practice I Seminar; EDU 403, Clinical Practice II Seminar; and EDU 404, Clinical Practice II -the Clinical Internship.

-Removal from EDU 304/314, ED U400 or EDU 404 - Due to Student Performance for Academic and Non Academic Reasons in the Clinical Experience Setting
+Removal from any EDU course due to Student Performance for Academic and Non Academic Reasons in the Clinical Experience Setting

-A committee comprised of the Director of Field Placement, Associate Dean for Undergraduate programs, the cooperating teacher, college supervisor and seminar instructor will decide if the student should be removed from his/her placement for academic performance, professional or disciplinary reasons.
+A committee comprised of the Director of Field Placement, SoE Associate Dean, the cooperating teacher, university supervisor and seminar instructor will decide if the student should be removed from his/her placement for academic performance, professional or disciplinary reasons.
 The Committee reserves the right to review each student's situation on a case-by-case basis and apply the following policy accordingly.

-Upon the recommendation of the Committee, the Dean of the School of Education, with the approval of the Vice President for Academic Affairs, reserves the right to dismiss a student from the School of Education at any time for behavior which is deemed unethical, unprofessional or not up to academic standards.
+Upon the recommendation of the Committee, the Dean of the School of Education, with the approval of the Vice President for Academic Affairs, reserves the right to dismiss a student from the

+School of Education at any time for behavior which is deemed unethical, unprofessional or not up to academic standards.
 The student in question has the right to appeal the decision.

 If removed by Felician University for academic reasons, the student will receive a grade of incomplete ("INC") for that semester.
 This option is for one time.
-The Director of Field Placement, in consultation with the Dean of the School and Associate Dean for Undergraduate Programs, will place the student in another setting for the next succeeding semester in a different school/district.
+The Director of Field Placement, in consultation with the Dean of the School and/or Associate Dean, will place the student in another setting for the next succeeding semester in a different school/district.

-If the student rejects the second placement, the student will receive a grade of "F" for EDU 302, EDU 304/314, EDU 400 or EDU 404, and no second attempt will be permitted.
+If the student rejects the second placement, the student will receive a grade of "F" for the EDU course with field requirement and will not have another request for placement made.

-If the student experiences difficulty in the first placement but asks to remain at the first placement and subsequently fails EDU 302, EDU 304/314, EDU 400 or EDU 404, no second attempt will be permitted.
+If the student experiences difficulty in the first placement but asks to remain at the first placement and subsequently fails any of the next courses/field experiences in the professional sequence, no second attempt will be permitted.

-If the student is removed for other than academic reasons, the student will receive a grade of "F" and will be dismissed from the program.
+If the student is removed for something other than academic reasons, the student will receive a grade of "F" and will be dismissed from the program.
 The student may appeal the decision following the guidelines in the Felician University catalog.

-When the student is in another setting, he/she must attempt to remediate all deficiencies cited during EDU 302, EDU 304/314, and EDU 400 by the end of that semester.
+When the student is in another setting, he/she must attempt to remediate all deficiencies cited during their previous experience by the end of that semester.
 In this second setting, the student will implement a written action plan created by the Committee.
 During the second attempt, the student will be required to attain specific performance benchmarks at three-week intervals, which will be evaluated by the cooperating teacher, supervisor, and seminar instructor.

 A different supervisor will be assigned for the second attempt.
-The student will be required to pay the cooperating teacher's stipend for the second Clinical Practice II.
-(This applies to Clinical Experience II only.)
+The student will be required to pay the cooperating teacher's stipend for Clinical Practice I and/or II.

-At any point during the second attempt in EDU 302, EDU 304/314, EDU 400 or EDU 404, the student may be removed from the placement for deficiencies noted by members of the Committee.
+At any point during the second attempt in any professional sequence course/field experience the student may be removed from the placement for deficiencies noted by members of the Committee.
 The student will receive a grade of "F" and will be dismissed from the program.